-If you’ve been researching rooftop solar panels, you’ve probably come across articles online about early models installed in the 80s that are still producing power today.
+If you’ve been researching rooftop solar panels, you’ve probably found articles online about early models installed in the 80s that still produce power today.
 Which brings up a good question – how long do solar panels last?

-While solar panel lifespan can be impacted by a number of factors, the good news is that they are designed to last a minimum of 25 years.
+While a number of factors can impact solar panel lifespan, the good news is that they are designed to last a minimum of 25 years.
 This number is set by manufacturers, and should homeowners see below-average production, they can file a claim to get those replaced.
 However, problems like that are rare, and most solar panels and energy systems last well beyond that with proper maintenance and routine inspections from a licensed solar energy company.

-Read on to get all the info on the question “how long do solar panels last” and what you can do to increase their lifespan.
+Read on to get all the info and answer to the question: “how long do solar panels last?”

 How Long Do Solar Panels Last In Florida?